bmills20/GenerativeAI/README.md

-# Ayo, welcome to my generative AI sandbox turned project.
+# Ayo, welcome to my generative AI sandbox.

 This project is designed to provide a container for my generative AI sandbox.